Total masses of solutions to general Toda systems with singular sources: Introduction

-{\bf Acknowledgment.} Z. Nie thanks the University of British Columbia and the National Taiwan University for hospitality during his visits in the summer of 2015, where part of this work was done.
-He also thanks Prof. L. Feh\'er for very useful correspondences on Section 3.
-Z. Nie acknowledges the Simons Foundation through Grant \#430297.
+{\bf Acknowledgment.} Z. Nie thanks the University of British Columbia and the National Taiwan University for hospitality during his visits, where part of this work was done.
+He acknowledges the Simons Foundation through Grant \#430297.
 The research of J. Wei is partially supported by NSERC of Canada.
+We thank Prof. L. Feh\'er for very useful correspondences on section 4.